oat-sa/taohub-articles/forge/Raspberry30.md

 TAO account
 -----------

-TAO is presinstalled and contains already an admin account\
+TAO is pre installed and contains already an admin account\
 Access TAO using your web browser at http://pitao/<br/>

 TAO admin user : pitao/pitao